freddyox/plinko/README.md

 ![plinko](https://github.com/freddyox/plinko/blob/master/output/ssplinko_nsim_350.jpg)

 * The puck's final position depends on the starting position.
-If one drops the puck in the center position and runs the experiment many times, then the puck's final position takes a Gaussian distribution:
+If one drops the puck in the center position and runs the experiment many times, then the puck's final position takes a Gaussian distribution with a mean equal to the starting position.
+This is no surprise, though, as the game is similar to the 1D drunken walk:
 ![distro](https://github.com/freddyox/plinko/blob/master/output/pinko_results.png)